sdegutis/Novo-Cantico/app/routes/advantages/content.md

 ## Implications of this new design

-The design and interaction of these layers has several interesting implications:
+The design and interaction of Novo Cantico's principles have several interesting implications:

 * [Zero-downtime deployment](#zero-downtime-deployment)